jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

  - Extending functionality by creating new constructors.
  - Changing the constructor's prototype affects it's instances.
  - Adding a property with the same name shadows it's constructor's.
+ - JavaScript has a number of intrinsic objects.

 Stay tuned for **Part 2**, because the prototype chain doesn't end here, we still have a long way to climb before we truly understand JavaScript's object prototypes.